EFerriss/HydrogenCpx/README.md

 The accompanying academic journal article is in preparation now and will be submitted to *Contributions in Mineralogy and Petrology*.

-Here are the filenames and spectra associated with each figure.

 Figure 1
 Inkscape file cpx_SampleCharacterization.svg
 Python code for D-F: KJP_3x3_comparison.py